Gopal-Khadka/GameHub2/README.md

 This enhances the user experience when the user can know which genre is selected.
 We will bold the selected genre.
 This can be done by checking if the `genre` and `selectedGenre` has same id or not.

+## Building Platform Selector

+We will create a dropdown list of platform of the games.
+Based on the selected platform, we will render the games to the user.